 The flowers and plants in Primavera (spring) are an important and very striking part of this work of art.
 The antique gods Mercury (to the left) and Venus (in the center) are surrounded by colourful fruit trees with juicy oranges that arise from a fresh green meadow, and flowers in bloom scattered all over the place.
 Botticelli portrayed these flowers with such great care and detail that they are actually recognizable as real specimens.
 Guido Moggi – former director of the Botanical Garden in Florence –and Mirella Levi d’Ancona identified almost 200 of them in 1984.

 These and most other scholars discuss the visual beauty of the botanical specimens and the myths they were mentioned in as an explanation for Botticelli’s choice of depicted flora.
 But what about their aromatic dimension?
 This painting is one big open window exuding the most wonderful and characteristic scents of Tuscany in spring.
 Is there an olfactory iconography to this work of art?
-There is proof Botticelli was intentionally added aromatic symbols.
+There is in fact proof Botticelli has intentionally added olfactory – yet visually represented – symbols.

 Botticelli most probably took several renaissance texts as a starting point.
 In ‘De Rerum natura’ by Lucretius, there is a very clear reference to both the visual and olfactory appeal of spring, which is represented by the goddess Venus.
 I found a good English translation:

 “Spring-time and Venus come, and Venus’ boy, / The winged harbinger, steps on before, / And hard on Zephyr’s foot-prints Mother Flora, / Sprinkling the ways before them, filleth all / With colors and with odors excellent”

 In another Latin (sorry) contemporary poem called Rusticus by Poliziano – which the painter most probably also used as a source of inspiration – again, Venus’ fragrant exalations are central: